 If you do want to use a fish-based oil, I recommend Nordic Naturals, whose quality I trust.

 Krill oil is a non-fish alternative Omega-3 product that is gaining in popularity.
-Krill (tiny shrimp-like crustaceans), are the keystone species and major food source for many marine animals, including fish, whales, seals, squid, and birds.
+Krill (tiny shrimp-like crustaceans), are the keystone species–the foundation of the Antarctic food chain for many marine animals, including fish, whales, seals, squid, and birds.
 Krill are utilized for oil, as well as being processed into food for farmed fish.
 The global biomass of krill is enormous, and krill oil promoters claim that it’s impossible to over-harvest it.
-On a global scale, that may be true; but the problem is that they are being harvested in and around critical feeding grounds of the animals that eat them.
-This is already causing local areas of depletion, threatening dozens of species of fish, seabirds, and mammals, including whales, which are already at higher risk from melting ice packs and warming sea temperatures.(19)
+On a global scale, that may be true; but the problem is that they are being harvested in and around critical feeding grounds of the animals up the food chain that depend on them.
+This is already causing local areas of depletion, threatening dozens of species of fish, seabirds, and mammals, including whales, which are already at higher risk from melting ice packs and warming sea temperatures.(19) Moreover, recent research shows that climate change is moving krill populations south, disrupting the life cycle of seals and other animals.
+Warming ocean temperatures and reduced sea ice are also adversely affecting krill egg production and larval survival.(20)

 Greenlip Mussel Oil